Data Protection in Gabon

 - Where the basic activities of the controller or processor consist of large-scale processing of sensitive data and data relating to convictions for criminal offences.

-In addition, a DPO position must be held by a person with the qualifications required to carry out his or her duties, namely professional qualities, particularly relating to knowledge of the law and matters relating to data protection.
+In addition, according to article 130 of the aforementioned law on personal data, this position must be held by a person with the qualifications required to carry out his or her duties, namely professional qualities, particularly relating to knowledge of the law and matters relating to data protection.

-The DPO is responsible for ensuring that data processing is compliant.
-His / her duties cover all processing carried out by the body that appointed him.
-In this capacity, he / she is responsible for:
+According to Article 138, the Data Protection Officer is responsible for ensuring that data processing is compliant.
+His duties cover all processing carried out by the body that appointed him.
+In this capacity, he is responsible for:

 - informing and advising the data controller or data processor, as well as the people in the organisation who process the data, of their obligations under this law;